WHAT HAPPENS if the greatest Filipino artists collaborate on a single work? How far can their artistic madness go?

 Cayabyab experimented with a diverse range of styles: from kundiman, Philippine indigenous music and classical Indian melodies to soul, jazz fusion and the then-bourgeoning pop genre called “Manila sound.”
 Such an eclectic mix of genres is a formula for a failed ambition if it were handled by a lesser composer.
 But Cayabyab, who was a 26-year-old delayed student from the UP College of Music when he wrote the score, created music so innovative that it still sounded fresh today.
 In song after song, notably “Tagistis ng Ulan,” “Iisa ang Tibok,” “Luwalhati sa Kagubatan” and “Magbalik Ka Na, Mahal,” the music made Lumbera’s words soar.

-The heart of the work is Reyes’s choreography.
-Here is where she pushed the boundaries of the theatrical form.
+The heart of the work was Reyes’s choreography.
+Here was where she pushed the boundaries of the theatrical form.
 She fused opera and ballet by having a dancer and a singer play the same role.
 The result was an eloquent dialogue between the emotive capabilities of voice and movement, with both mediums completing the characters.

 As in most operatic works, Rama, Hari provided viewers with a communal space to escape the tedium of daily life and enter an outlandish world where heroes travail and win.
 But after a three-year global pandemic, one also feels that this restaging is a proclamation of triumph.